Is Germany's industrial economic model in danger? – DW – 02/19/2025

 Last week, Porsche announced it would lay off 1,900 workers when a job guarantee ran out and porcelain manufacturer Rosenthal announced it would close one of its two factories by the end of next year.

-Overall, since the start of the COVID pandemic, Germany has lost almost a quarter of a million manufacturing jobs, according to the Financial Times.
+Overall, since the start of the COVID-19 pandemic, Germany has lost almost a quarter of a million manufacturing jobs, according to the Financial Times.

 Why is Germany in the doldrums?

 German businesses have many woes.
-"One of the biggest problems right now is uncertainty," said Wohlrabe who is head of ifo's surveys.
+"One of the biggest problems right now is uncertainty," said Wohlrabe, head of Ifo's surveys.
 The country is in the middle of a government transition, and no one knows what the coming economic agenda will look like.

 "Companies are putting investments on hold and waiting.
 The same is true for consumers who are worried about losing their jobs and are more careful when shopping and more likely to save," Wohlrabe told DW.